JainishPrajapati88/NoteHub-API/README.md

 ## Purpose

 NoteHub API is designed for individuals who value privacy and control over their note-taking applications.
-By enabling self-hosting on personal servers or home labs, NoteHub eliminates the need for user accounts, logins, or credential management, ensuring that important notes remain in the user's secure environment.
+By enabling self-hosting on personal servers or home labs, NoteHub eliminates the Risk of data leaks etc.

 ## Advantages of Spring Boot for APIs